-The following sale analyses were based on the requirements of the 2005 Property Assessment Study, based on information provided by the Douglas County Assessor's Office.
-The assessor provided a sale file with 25,553 total sales.
-These sales spanned the period July 2002 to July 2004; the two-year period will be used to verify market trending for each class, while the 18-month period between January 2003 and June 2004 will be used to test ratio compliance for each class.
+The following sale analyses were based on the requirements of the 2006 Property Assessment Study, based on information provided by the Douglas County Assessor's Office.
+The assessor provided a sale file with 28,333 total sales.
+These sales spanned the period July 2002 to July 2004.
+The 18-month period between January 2003 and June 2004 will be used to test ratio compliance for each class.